udoma-co/terraform-provider-udoma/docs/resources/case_template.md

 - `automatic_actions` (Attributes List) The configuration for automatic status changes of a case.
 This is used to determine which status changes are allowed by which party at which time. (see [below for nested schema](#nestedatt--config--automatic_actions))
-- `base_config` (String) The ID of the base config that should be used for this case.
-If not set, the default config will be used.
-- `extend_default_status_config` (Boolean) Indicates if the default status configuration should be extended with the custom configuration.
-If false, the custom configuration will replace the default configuration.
-If true, only the actions that are defined in the custom configuration will override the default ones.
 - `reminders` (Attributes List) The configuration for sending out reminders for a case. (see [below for nested schema](#nestedatt--config--reminders))
 - `status_config` (Attributes List) The configuration for the status transition of a case.
 This is used to determine which status changes are allowed by which party at which time. (see [below for nested schema](#nestedatt--config--status_config))